 I saw the world quite simply – that there are all these fun and exciting things for us to do (and that even the not-so-fun stuff can be made to feel much lighter if we allow it to be) and I had a natural ability to see the good – and the best – in all people and all situations.
 One way of looking at this is that life is happening “for us” as opposed to “to us”.
 Our challenges help us to learn and to grow, if only we take the right approach to them.
 I always trusted that things would be ok and to be honest, this way of being has benefitted me hugely.

-Fast forward to now – the year I turned 40 – and I can see that joyful little girl is still very much alive in me, but now I understand what I knew in my heart more logically and intellectually.
+Fast forward to now – I’m in my 40’s – and I can see that joyful little girl is still very much alive in me, but now I understand what I knew in my heart more logically and intellectually.

 I remember feeling that I was very happy and enjoying my life a lot but that I wanted to do something more significant with my working life.
 I was working as a PA in a bank at the time.
 I really liked my colleagues and it paid the bills but the work itself didn’t make my heart sing.